Back to blog

 Bracket444

 The Ur-Dragon has a great mana base and decent consistency, but its Threats score is 45 — it wins by attacking, not by comboing.
 Kaalia has strong interaction and high threat density but lower consistency.
-Niv-Mizzet is high across the board with 11 combo lines.
+Niv-Mizzet is built around 26 combo lines with peak consistency and lethality — every line of the deck funnels into a Curiosity-fueled win.
 These are three fundamentally different decks that the bracket system can’t distinguish.

 It’s not the card — it’s the shell